Concept Maps

 1. Make a list of what you consider to be the key terms.

 2. Find the broadest (most general) term and put it at the top of a new piece of paper.
-This is the topic of your map.
+This is the topic of your concept map.

 3. Organize the rest of your concepts into a smaller number of groups.